-For the season 2018/19 Emilie joined the Ensemble of Theater Magdeburg, where she sang Rossweisse in Die Walküre, Zweite Dame in Die Zauberflöte, Erika in Barber's Vanessa, and the title role in Handel's Serse.
+In the season 2018/19 Emilie joined the Ensemble of Theater Magdeburg, where she sang Rossweisse in Die Walküre, Zweite Dame in Die Zauberflöte, Erika in Barber's Vanessa, and the title role in Handel's Serse.
 She made her debut at Staatsoper Hamburg singing Witness 2/Singer 2/Woman 2 in George Benjamin’s Lessons in Love and Violence, a production staged by Katie Mitchell and conducted by Kent Nagano.

 Worldwide management: Parnassus Arts Productions